openhab/openhab-docs/tutorials/getting_started/auto_overview.md

 ![separators](images/separators.png)

-Tip 1 - Make sure to save before clicking "Back" or otherwise leaving the page.
+Tip 1 - Make sure to save before clicking "Back" or otherwise changes will be lost when leaving the page.
 You will have to reload the page to pick up the changes.

 Tip 2 - Open two separate tabs in your browser where you edit and view your page.